look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 ### Equipment and Gear

-Equipment and gear is purchased or created in town, or found while Exploring.
+Equipment and gear is purAxiomd or created in town, or found while Exploring.

 Equipment such as weapons, offhands and shields modify core stats and effect damage calculations or can augment other important values